Think it’s impossible to find profitable freelance writing niches in 2022?

 - Pay rates are influenced by the ratio of the supply of writers to the demand for those writers.

 Aim for niches with a low supply of writers, but high client demand.

 For example, there is a high demand for writers who understand search engine optimization (SEO writing).
 But there aren’t as many writers with this technical skill, so the pay for this type of writing will be higher.

 Conversely, avoid niches with lots of willing writers, or high supply.
-For many of the “fun” topics, there’s an ample supply of writers who want to write about them.
+For many of the “fun” topics, there’s an ample supply of writers for every freelance writing job.
 But since there is only so much demand, the high supply of writers will drive rates down.